react-navigation/react-navigation.github.io/versioned_docs/version-5.x/use-linking.md

 });
 ```

+This is only supported on iOS and Android.

 #### `config`

 Config to fine-tune how to parse the path.
 The config object should represent the structure of the navigators in the app.